 WHAT SUPPORT WILL I GET?

-Just before your 18th birthday, you will be allocated a personal advisor (PA) who will take over responsibility from your social worker.
-They will work with you until you are 21 to ensure that the work agreed in your Pathway Plan takes place and will also be there to support and advise you.
+Just before your 16th birthday, you will be allocated a personal advisor (PA) who work along side your social worker to support you and help prepare you for independence.
+They will continue to work with you after your 18th birthday until you are 21 or 25 if you need them to.
+There role is to make sure that you get the right help and support agreed in your Pathway Plan and be your go to person as and when you need them.

 Your PA will talk to you about your options and help you to make plans when everyone including yourself, agrees that you are ready to move on.